andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/1 Control Flow.md

 ```

 # Jumps
 Jumps allow the program to exit the normal flow of execution and either skip over parts of code or go to a completely different position.
-Python allows you to exit a loop using `break` or go to the next iteration of a loop using `continue`.
+Python allows you to exit a loop using [[3 While Loop#Break|break]] or go to the next iteration of a loop using [[3 While Loop#Continue|continue]].

 ```python
 for i in range(99):